stackabletech/hello-world-operator/README.md

 [Documentation](https://docs.stackable.tech/hello-world/stable/index.html) | [Stackable Data Platform](https://stackable.tech/) | [Platform Docs](https://docs.stackable.tech/) | [Discussions](https://github.com/orgs/stackabletech/discussions) | [Discord](https://discord.gg/7kZ3BNnCAF)

 This is a an example Kubernetes operator that runs a simple nginx instance.

-It is part of the Stackable Data Platform, a curated selection of the best open source data apps like Kafka, Druid, Trino or Spark, [all](#other-operators) working together seamlessly.
-Based on Kubernetes, it runs everywhere – [on prem or in the cloud](#supported-platforms).

-## Installation

-You can install the operator using [stackablectl or helm](https://docs.stackable.tech/hello-world/stable/getting_started/installation.html).

-Read on to get started with it, or see it in action in one of our [demos](https://stackable.tech/en/demos/).

-## Getting Started

-You can follow this [tutorial](https://docs.stackable.tech/hello-world/stable/getting_started/first_steps.html).

-## Documentation

-The stable documentation for this operator can be found [here](https://docs.stackable.tech/hello-world/stable/index.html).
-If you are interested in the most recent state of this repository, check out the [nightly docs](https://docs.stackable.tech/hello-world/nightly/index.html) instead.

-The documentation for all Stackable products can be found at [docs.stackable.tech](https://docs.stackable.tech).

-If you have a question about the Stackable Data Platform contact us via our [homepage](https://stackable.tech/) or ask a public questions in our [Discussions forum](https://github.com/orgs/stackabletech/discussions).
+It serves as documentation of how a Stackable Operator works and it can also be a good starting point for building a new Operator.

+Unlike the other stackable Operators, this one is not installable with Helm or stackablectl, as it is only for educational purposes.

+...
+TODO Steps to get it to run etc.

 ## About The Stackable Data Platform